 As a computer user, there are instances when you have to use proxies to access the internet and get the information you need.
 Proxies come into play when you need to conceal information that you don’t want to get out.

 Private and shared proxies are the two types.
-Private proxies are expensive and shared proxies has cheaper rate.
+Private proxies are expensive and shared proxies have cheaper rates.
 The difference is that the private proxies are used by a single user or company and shared proxies can be used by multiple users, and your identity would be disclosed to the members of the network.

-These cost you less and can be really helpful in protecting your information from going out.
+These cost you less and can really help to protect yourself from cybercrime.
 This will keep your devices and accounts safe.
 This is best used in offices and other group activities.

 Cybercrime is at its peak with the increasing population and technology at the same rate.
 You cannot stop the crime entirely but you can always prevent it from happening to you or at least try your best to do so.

-Use the above-mentioned information for your cyber security and protection.
+Use the above-mentioned information for your cybersecurity and to protect yourself from cybercrime.
 Happy browsing!